mlibrary/design-system-docs/src/pages/visual-elements/images.md

 Avoid using photographs or images of the backs of people’s heads, outdated technology, empty spaces, and clip or stock art.

-Choose images that show the library as a place that welcomes diversity, equity, and inclusion.
+Choose images that show the library as a place that welcomes everyone.

 {% callout "info" %}
 If critical information is included with the image, be sure to repeat that information in the caption or body text.